petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 but we need to ensure that data could be recreated with any version of the code.

-### Do run all processes as part of the pipeline

-Even if you've gotten things to run in an interactive way, and you think the results won't change if you run in batch mode, do it anyway.

 ## More small rules to follow

 1. Never share an artifact you couldn't easily regenerate.